 "I don't care.
 Give Willow the keys before I get my feelings hurt."

 He handed them over with a sigh.
-"I guess we'll be walking to the church?"
+"I guess we'll be walking to the church and the bakery?"

 She nodded.
 "The florist is on the way.
 I can show you the arrangements I've picked out."